Stress Management

 Stress is experienced by many people on a daily basis.
 The American Psychological Association and the National Institute of Mental Health describe numerous effects of stress on health, including physical health issues such as cardiovascular disease.
 While all stress is not bad, chronic stress may affect overall health negatively.
 Learning how to manage the stressors that one experiences is important for good health.

-Tuesdays, March 5 - April 23, from 12-1 pm via Zoom
+Tuesdays, March 18 - May 13 (no session on April 1), from 12:30-1:30 pm via Zoom

 Session 1 Recording

-NEW!
 Attentional Fitness: Sneaking Mindful Habits into Real Life

 Physical exercises strengthen the body.
 Mindfulness exercises strengthen attention.
 Learn how exercising your attention – with or without meditation – can develop attentional capacities for relating more effectively to the challenges of daily life.
 Join Daron Larson as he shares how to develop attentional skills without drawing attention to yourself.
-This new 8-week series will explore flexible ways to turn mindfulness practice into a secret mission.
+This 8-week series will explore flexible ways to turn mindfulness practice into a secret mission.

 Participants will: